kannan1337/rainingmusic/README.md

 as well and paste in same folder as code.
 It should basically add just one more file to it.

-Also download jfuge and copy "org" folder into the same folder as your code.
+Also download jfuge and copy "org" folder into the same folder as the code.
+Also download CSV file and place in same folder as the code.